Helmholtz reciprocity: Physics

 As cited by Kirchhoff in 1860, the principle is translated as follows:A ray of light proceeding from point 1 arrives at point 2 after suffering any number of refractions, reflections, &c.
 At point 1 let any two perpendicular planes a1, b1 be taken in the direction of the ray; and let the vibrations of the ray be divided into two parts, one in each of these planes.
 Take similar planes a2, b2 in the ray at point 2; then the following proposition may be demonstrated.
 If when the quantity of light i polarized in the plane a1 proceeds from 1 in the direction of the given ray, that part k thereof of light polarized in a2 arrives at 2, then, conversely, if the quantity of light i polarized in a2 proceeds from 2, the same quantity of light k polarized in a1 [Kirchhoff's published text here corrected by Wikipedia editor to agree with Helmholtz's 1867 text] will arrive at 1.

-Simply put, the principle states that the source and observation point may be switched without changing the value of the observed wave function.
-In other words, the principle mathematically proves the statement, "If I can see you, you can see me."
-Like the principles of thermodynamics, this principle is reliable enough to use as a check on the correct performance of experiments, in contrast with the usual situation in which the experiments are tests of a proposed law.
+Simply put, in suitable conditions, the principle states that the source and observation point may be switched without changing the measured intensity.
+Intuitively, "If I can see you, you can see me."
+Like the principles of thermodynamics, in suitable conditions, this principle is reliable enough to use as a check on the correct performance of experiments, in contrast with the usual situation in which the experiments are tests of a proposed law.

 In his magisterial proof of the validity of Kirchhoff's law of equality of radiative emissivity and absorptivity, Planck makes repeated and essential use of the Stokes–Helmholtz reciprocity principle.
 Rayleigh stated the basic idea of reciprocity as a consequence of the linearity of propagation of small vibrations, light consisting of sinusoidal vibrations in a linear medium.